Ski Canada - BC

 Red Mountain Resort resort conditions:

 Our Snow Report for Red Mountain Resort brings daily updates on the snow conditions, snow depths, piste and offpiste conditions and the number of open ski lifts.
-The latest Red Mountain Resort snow report shown below was updated on 1 Apr 2023.
-Snow Reports are provided regularly throughout the ski season courtesy of our own network of ski resort managers, the Skiclub of Great Britain and Skiresort Service International GmbH.
+The latest Red Mountain Resort snow report shown below was updated on 28 Apr 2025.
+Snow Reports are provided regularly throughout the ski season courtesy of our own network of ski resort managers and Skiresort Service International GmbH.
 In addition to the current report on ski conditions, we also provide webcams (including a 4 week cam archive), current live observations from nearby weather stations and also historical snow data for Red Mountain Resort.

 Last snowfall: